department-of-veterans-affairs/vets-design-system-documentation/src/_components/alertboxes.md

 Full-width alerts can only appear below the main navigation and are used only for emergency or very urgent communications.

+### Warning
 <div class="site-c-showcase">
 {% include_relative html/alert-full-width.html %}
 </div>

 {% include snippet.html content='html/alert-full-width2.html' %}

+### Informational
 <div class="site-c-showcase">
 {% include_relative html/alert-full-width2.html %}
 </div>

 {% include snippet.html content='html/alert-full-width.html' %}

+### More about full-width alerts
 - Only available in `info` or `warning` variants.
+- Content inside alert remains aligned the main page grid container.
+This might not be apparent on this site in smaller screens.
 - Use for emergency or very urgent communications only.
-Ex: hurricane alert; government shutdown affecting VA services, etc.
+Ex: hurricane alert; government shutdown affecting VA services, etc. Emergency homepage alerts notify Veterans, VA employees, and the public of events that affect VA services or site features.
+- To ensure that customers always know they can find critical service information in this area, do not use emergency homepage alerts for general press, outreach, or administrative messages.
 - Do not stack - max is one per page at any one time.
 (If multiple emergency issues occur at once, make message content combined and link out to a landing page or to individual affected medical centers, for example.)
 - Can be used on homepage or, in true emergencies, on lower level pages.